-System 1 is our fast, automatic, uncontrolled and effortless way of thinking.
-It is the system which looks for patterns, uses shortcuts and is driven by emotions.
+System 1 is our fast, automatic, uncontrolled, and effortless way of thinking.
+It is the system that looks for patterns, uses shortcuts, and is driven by emotions.
 It is our unconscious mind – our “Homer Simpson” brain.

 Two important points about these systems:

 - You use System 1 much more than you think you do.
 For example, the vast majority of daily food decisions are System 1.

 - Using System 2 takes both mental and physical effort, so you avoid using it when you can.

 A good way to understand how these systems interact is to cast our minds back to when we were first learning to do something complex, such as drive a car.
 It takes so much System 2 thinking to learn how to do everything at once – steering, shifting, checking mirrors – we find it hard to do anything else, even just talking to the instructor next to us.
 But as we become more experienced, driving becomes habitual, a System 1 behavior.
 We make most decisions unconsciously and can listen to the radio, think about our day, and talk to others in the car (but hopefully not on the phone!).
 We have all experienced driving for a few miles and suddenly realizing we cannot remember having done so – Did I turn that corner?
 Did I stop at those traffic lights?
 That is because driving has become pure System 1 behaviour.